Ober Water Trail

 Time: 40 mins

-Toilets: Yes, in the car park
+Toilets: There are public toilets in the car park.

 The Route

+This walk is really easy to follow as there are coloured posts to guide you.
+The yellow and red routes begin at the car park and follow the same route initially, with the yellow route bringing you back to the car park sooner.
 Follow the path labelled ‘Ober Water Trail’ out of the car park to the west.
 The trail will very soon head into trees and bring you to Puttles Bridge.
 Children will want to play here in the water and you can have a picnic on the banks.

 The stream will widen at another wooden bridge with a bench.
 Children will also enjoy paddling here.
 For a shorter finish, follow the yellow markers straight back to the car park.